Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Abstract

 \section{Abstract}

 The presence of unobserved node specific heterogeneity in Exponential Random Graph Models (ERGM) is a general concern, both with respect to model validity as well as estimation instability.
-We therefore extend the ERGM by including node specific random effects that account for unobserved heterogeneity in the network.
+We therefore include node specific random effects in the ERGM that account for unobserved heterogeneity in the network.
 This leads to a mixed model with parametric as well as random coefficients, labelled as mixed ERGM.
-Estimation is carried out by combining approximate penalized pseudolikelihood estimation for the random effects with maximum likelihood estimation for the remaining parameters in the model.
+Estimation is carried out by iterating between approximate pseudolikelihood estimation for the random effects and maximum likelihood estimation for the remaining parameters in the model.
 This approach provides a stable algorithm, which allows to fit nodal heterogeneity effects even for large scale networks.
 We also propose model selection based on the AIC to check for node specific heterogeneity.